 - Being predisposed to depression or anxiety

 - Being prone to inner ear infections or wax build-up

-The ringing in your ear isn’t directly inheritable, but you might have been genetically susceptible to the conditions that are breeding grounds for tinnitus.
+The ringing in your ear isn’t directly inheritable, but you may have been genetically susceptible to the conditions that are breeding grounds for tinnitus.

-If your family has a history of tinnitus, you should certainly come in for an evaluation.
+If your family has a history of tinnitus, you should definitely come in for an assessment.